ludovicoaudenino-arch/timemap/README.md

   TimeMap v0
 </h1>

-<h3>DEPRECATED.
-Please note that this repository is no longer actively maintained.
+<h3>PLEASE NOTE THAT THIS REPOSITORY IS NO LONGER ACTIVELY MAINTAINED.
 For a more active fork, see <a href="https://github.com/bellingcat/ukraine-timemap">this project</a>.</h2>

 <p align="center">
   <strong>TimeMap is a tool for exploration, monitoring and classification of incidents in time and space.<br>See a <a href="https://blmprotests.forensic-architecture.org">live instance here</a>.</strong><br>